 Sean Ryan, a Partner in Eversheds Sutherland Corporate and Commercial Department and Chair of its designated Brexit Unit, outlines key legal issues for companies to consider

-On 20 March 2017, it was confirmed that the UK will trigger Article 50 on 29 March 2017, thereby commencing the two year “Brexit Clock”.In advance of the final negotiations between the UK and the EU, which are expected before March 2019, Theresa May has reiterated her desire to have a “seamless” and “frictionless” border between Ireland and the rest of the UK.
+On 20 March 2017, it was confirmed that the UK will trigger Article 50 on 29 March 2017, thereby commencing the two year “Brexit Clock”.In advance of the final negotiations between the UK and the EU, Theresa May has reiterated her desire to have a “seamless” and “frictionless” border between Ireland and the rest of the UK.

 Whatever the final decision, Ireland is well positioned to benefit from Brexit.
 The Irish market is performing strongly and recorded a €5.75 billion trade surplus in January 2017 with GDP forecasted at 3.5% for 2017.
-Notwithstanding this, the uncertainty surrounding Brexit means that companies will need to consider the impact of Brexit (good or bad) on their business, including any specific potential impact on their current business model and strategy, bearing in mind that by March 2019, the UK will most likely have exited the EU / single market.
+Notwithstanding this, the uncertainty surrounding Brexit means that companies will need to consider the impact of Brexit (good or bad) on their business including any specific potential impact on their current business model and strategy.

 While the future shape of the UK’s trading relationship with the EU is unclear, contingency planning involving contract reviews should start immediately, with a view to identifying and managing risk.
 Key issues to consider, within a general trading context, include reviewing strategic contracts in place where there is a dependence on UK trade, where pricing mechanisms are in place that assume no tariffs, quotas or other barriers and reviewing contractual terms that should perhaps be varied because of Brexit circumstances.